A nonparametric method to assess significance of events in search for gravitational waves with false discovery rate: Assessment of significance with false discovery rate

 \section{Assessment of significance with false discovery rate}

-In this section, we describe a statistical hypothesis testing by using all detection statistics and how to assess a significance with the false discovery rate.
-When we perform the statistical test, each detection statistic can be categorized in four possible outcomes, which are summarized in Table \ref{table1}.
+In this section, we describe a statistical hypothesis testing by using detection statistics and how to assess a significance with the false discovery rate.
+When we perform the statistical test, each event can be categorized in four possible outcomes, which are summarized in Table \ref{table1}.

-{Detection statistics are computed for each trigger, which is {typically 10 second }time-window of the time series data (see Section~\ref{sec2}).
-Following usual statistical terminology, we will call a trigger an \textit{event.}} There are two kinds of {truth} (noise or signal) and two kinds of {claim} (called significant or called not significant). $F$ and $T$ are the number of noise and signal events called significant, respectively, and $S$ is the total number of {events called significant.} $n_0$ and $n_1$ are the number of noise and signal statistics, respectively. $n_{\rm obs}$ is the total number of events in the observed data.
+There are two kinds of {truth} (noise or signal) and two kinds of claim (called significant or called not significant). $F$ and $T$ are the number of noise and signal events called significant, respectively, and $S$ is the total number of events called significant. $n_0$ and $n_1$ are the number of noise and signal statistics, respectively. $n_{\rm obs}$ is the total number of events in the observed data.

 In statistical hypothesis testing, a $p$-value threshold is selected to keep the number of false positives $F$ small.
 When we select the threshold $\alpha$, the expected number of false positive is $\alpha n_{\rm obs}$.
 If $n_{\rm obs}$ is very large, $\alpha$ should be selected to be very small.
-In fact, for the PyCBC analysis of the O1 data, {

-} since the detection statistics are computed for each { 10(sec) } window \cite{U16} {\footnote{Such a data is called high-dimensional or wide data, and frequently appears in various fields.
-Issues around high-dimensional data have been actively discussed in modern statistics and machine learning literature (see Chapter 18 of \cite{HTF08} for a survey).}.} In addition, here and in the following we set $t_{\rm obs}=48.1$ days as the analysis by Nitz et al. \cite{N18}, since we will compare our results with those by Nitz et al. in the next section.

-Here, the probability $\mathbb{P}(F\ge 1)$ is called a \textit{familywise error rate}. \footnote{ Following the convention of statistics, \textit{familywise error rate} and \textit{false discovery rate} represent "probability" in this paper.
-However, this should not be confused with \textit{false alarm rate} in Section 2 which represents the number of events in a unit time. } The familywise error rate is simply called false alarm probability in the gravitational wave community, but we call the familywise false alarm {probability} in this paper to avoid a confusion.
-The { \textit{family}} means that we test a hypothesis by using $n_{\rm obs}$ tests.
+Here, the probability $\mathbb{P}(F\ge 1)$ is called a \textit{familywise error rate}.
+The familywise error rate is simply called false alarm probability in the gravitational wave community, but we call the familywise false alarm {probability} in this paper to avoid a confusion.
+The {\textit{family}} means that we test a hypothesis by using $n_{\rm obs}$ tests.
 To control the familywise error rate such that $\mathbb{P}(F\ge 1)\le\alpha$, that is, the rate that a noise event is classified as called significant is less than $\alpha$, one of the solutions is to change the threshold $\alpha$ to $\alpha/n_{\rm obs}$.
 This method is called Bonferroni's {procedure (see Chapter 9 of \cite{LR08}).}